Skip to content

 • JDK 17+

-./gradlew build # that will build and run the tests
+./gradlew build # This builds and runs all tests

 Getting Started